How do you write reported speech dialogue?

 Tom told me that they had wanted to buy a new house but didn’t get the loan.

-The general rule is that active speech in present or future tenses shift back to past simple.
+The general rule is that active speech in present or future tenses shifts back to the past simple.

-If active speech is in present perfect, it shifts back to past perfect.
+When active speech is in the present perfect, it shifts back to the past perfect.

-For past simple active speech, it can shift back to past perfect, or stay in past simple.
+But for past simple active speech, it can shift back to past perfect, or stay in the past simple.

 In all forms, the relative pronoun, that, is optional.

-When you incorporate reported speech within a speaker’s dialogue, you need to keep the tense shift.
+When you incorporate reported speech within a character’s dialogue, you need to keep the tense shift.

 “Oh, yes.
 I saw her yesterday, and she told me that she was going to France next month,” Anne replied.